• Best Things To Do in Athens

 - Athens Jazz Festival – One of the city’s most popular festivals offers five days full of music, bringing jazz musicians from across the globe to perform on historic Lycabettus hill.

 - Athens Epidaurus Festival – This annual arts festival is hosted in both Athens and Epidaurus starting in late May and running through the summer.
 One of the country’s most famous festivals, it includes theatrical, musical, and a variety of other cultural events at various venues around the city.

 Athens in June

-- Mt Olymprov International Improv Festival – This event features improve shows, instructors, lots of food and fun to the city for five days in early June, June 4 to June 8, 2019.
+- Mt Olymprov International Improv Festival – This event features improve shows, instructors, lots of food and fun to the city for five days in early June.

-- Art Athina – Held for four days around the Summer Solstice (2019 dates to be announced), this international contemporary art fair is one of the oldest in Europe.
+- Art Athina – Held for four days around the Summer Solstice, this international contemporary art fair is one of the oldest in Europe.
 Launched in 1993, it showcases artists, cultural institutions, and Greek and foreign art galleries.

 - European Music Day – This national event is celebrated in more than four dozen Greek cities for five days starting on June 21st each year.
 There are 350 events hosted at more than 200 venues, with dance groups, choirs, philharmonic and symphony orchestras, and music ensembles playing in squares, archaeological sites, parks, and gardens.

 - Rockwave Festival – Taking place for two weeks in July, this festival is one of the most famous in Athens, hosted just outside of the city in Malakasa.
 Some of the past artists have included Robbie Williams, Arctic Monkeys, Iron Maiden, Judas Priest, The Black Keys, and Lana Del Rey.